-Procedures are in place in terms of permit conditions (Large Pelagic Longline and Tuna Pole-line) that the vessel would have to follow in the event that the vessel experiences technical failure of the VMS while at sea.
+Procedures are in place in terms of permit conditions that the vessel would have to follow in the event that the vessel experiences technical failure of the VMS while at sea.

 • The procedures used for manual reporting in the event of a VMS failure (e.g. "manual position reporting on a 4 hourly basis"):-